sumeshi/quilter-csv/README.md

 ### Chainable Functions
 #### select
-Filter only on the specified columns.
+Selects only the specified columns.

 ```
 Arguments: